Island and Tower

 There are memories of gliding effortlessly along the energy web at incredible speed.

-But today I’m off balance.
+Today I’m off balance.

-And my whole body is filled with an unpleasant vibration that steals my strength.
+My whole body is filled with an unpleasant vibration that steals my strength.

 Guardians